Compliance Quickstart

 Agent Identity and Authorization

-Each agent has a unique cryptographic identity bound to a specific machine.
+Each agent has a unique cryptographic identity derived from its hash chain.
 Agents are authorized for specific task types only.
 An agent authorized for "customer support" cannot suddenly start executing "financial trades" — the system will reject the action and log the attempt.

 What LockStock Does NOT Do